-As proposed, the design and massing of the east elevation of the building is inconsistent with the scale, character and context of the Ocean Beach Local Historic District.
+As modified from the previously proposed design and as currently proposed, the design and massing of the east elevation of the building is now consistent with the scale, character and context of the Ocean Beach Local Historic District.

 c.
 Texture and material and color.